Symmetry, Thermodynamics and Topology in Active Matter: Directing active assembly

-Much theoretical work has been devoted to understand the propulsion mechanisms of these active particles and their interactions, which are generally mediated by chemical phoresis and hydrodynamic flows~\cite{golestanian2005propulsion,Bechinger-RMP2018}.
-Since such particles continuously draw energy from an ambient nonequilibrium medium, utheir effective pair interactions are generally non-reciprocal~\cite{soto2014self,nasouri2020exact,you2020nonreciprocity,saha2020scalar}.
-Such non-reciprocity is especially important in active colloidal mixtures.
+\paragraph{\mcm{Emergent organization of active colloids.}} Active colloids continuously draw energy from an ambient nonequilibrium medium, and their interactions are mediated by chemical phoresis and hydrodynamic flows~\cite{golestanian2005propulsion,Bechinger-RMP2018}.
+As a result, the \emph{effective} pair interactions are generally nonreciprocal~\cite{soto2014self,nasouri2020exact,you2020nonreciprocity,saha2020scalar}.
+Such nonreciprocity is especially important in active colloidal mixtures.
 Its consequences can be fascinating, and are discussed further below.
 Progress has been made in the classification of diffusiophoretic colloids by relating single-particle features and the symmetry and source of their pair interaction to the resulting variety of pair dynamics, such as bound dimers or orbiting pairs, versus scattering states ~\cite{Saha_2019}.
-An important open challenge is now establishing a quantitative connection between types of pair interactions and emergent behavior to formulate a classification of active colloids that relates their microscopic properties to their collective organization at large scale.
-Tackling this challenge will require systematic theoretical work closely coupled to experiments to relate the parameters of theoretical models to experimental ones.
+An important open challenge is now establishing a quantitative connection between types of pair interactions and emergent behavior to formulate a classification of active colloids that relates their microscopic properties to their collective organization at large scale \mcm{and to map out the phase diagram of each class of particles.} Tackling this challenge will require systematic theoretical work closely coupled to experiments to relate the parameters of theoretical models to experimental ones.